 This information is based on PoemHunter.com which is based on the copyrighted Wikipedia Robert Frost; it is used under the Creative Commons Attribution-ShareAlike 4.0 Unported License.
 You may copy Share: copy and redistribute it in any medium or format, Adapt: remix, transform, and build upon the material for any purpose, even commercially providing that you follow these license terms of the CC-BY-SA 4.0.

-Please Note: Most of the work on the Internet has copyright, as are many of the images when you do a Google search for them.
-It is important to understand copyright rules and to cite the source and give proper credit to the author(s).
+Please Note: A majority of the work on the Internet is copyright, as are many of the images when you do a Google search for them.
+It is important to understand copyright rules and to cite the source to give proper credit to the author(s).

 Part 2: Downloading a Drive document, Printing a file, and a Bonus

 This process is how you would download a file from the Cloud (Google's server) so you can save it to use at home or school when you do not have access to the Internet, or to save it as a .pdf document.
 A good place to save it may be on a flash drive so it is still portable, or save to your Filespace or Downloads folder.
 There are two different ways to download your document described below:

 - Locate and open your Robert Frost bio file in your Google Drive